12 Surprisingly Offensive Words You Need to Stop Saying

 You might think this is a cute thing to say to someone you haven’t seen for a while.
 It actually derives from the greeting of a Native American man talking to early settlers.
 Non-native English speakers, or anyone new to a language, will make these kinds of errors in syntax.
 “No can do” is a similar phrase that’s said to derive from Chinese “broken” English.
 Both are unkind phrases to use.
 While you’re throwing out phrases like this one, you can also chuck these grammar rules it’s safe to ignore into the bin.

 You might say you got “gypped” if you get ripped off, but the term is said to refer to Gypsies.
 In that sense, the term derives from stereotyping this ethnic group as thieves and swindlers.
 Don’t use it.
-Learn some surprising words that used to mean the complete opposite of what they do today, instead.

 Experts find the origins of the term “ghetto” to be particularly mysterious.
 Ghettos were the mandated locations for the ethnic segregation of Jews under the Nazi regime during WWII.
 In America, the term became associated with poor areas with non-white residents.
 Now, it’s a bigoted term that gets tossed around to mean low-class.